behnamasadi/cpp_tutorials/src/multithreading/README.md

 Whether a unique lock instance has ownership of its mutex, and whether it's locked or not, is first determined when creating the lock, as can be seen with its constructors.
 For example:
 ```
-std::mutex m1, m2, m3;
+std::mutex m0, m1, m2, m3;
+std::unique_lock<std::mutex> lock1(m1);
 std::unique_lock<std::mutex> lock1(m1, std::defer_lock);
 std::unique_lock<std::mutex> lock2(m2, std::try_lock);
 std::unique_lock<std::mutex> lock3(m3, std::adopt_lock);
 ```
-The first constructor in the last code does not lock the assigned mutex (defers).
+The first locks the associated mutex by calling m0.lock() The second one constructor in the last code does not lock the assigned mutex (defers).
-The second attempts to lock the mutex using try_lock().
+The third one attempts to lock the mutex using try_lock().
-Finally, the third constructor assumes that it already owns the provided mutex.
+Finally, the last constructor assumes that it already owns the provided mutex.

 Full example [here](unique_lock.cpp).